-Management has examined the particular circumstances and risks to which the Company is exposed and has concluded that there is no significant impact on the Company's profitability.
-The incident is not expected to have a direct material impact on the Company's business activities.
+Management has examined the particular circumstances and risks to which the Company is exposed and has concluded that up until now, there is no significant impact on the Company's profitability.
 The Management will continue to closely monitor the situation and assess the need for action in the event that the period of disruption is prolonged.